Medical Neurotechnology · Quality · Capital · Field Architecture

 Cross-pollinating viewpoints between quality engineering, writing, and funding to have real-time hands-on knowledge of how the field works and how it is evolving.

 I earned a PhD in neuroscience from the University of Michigan.
 My research focused on brain rhythms and how neural circuits work together.
-Today I work across quality engineering, venture investing, and strategy in neurotechnology.
+Today I work across quality engineering, venture investing, writing, and strategy in neurotechnology.

 My work turns hard-won knowledge into tools and resources others can use.